'Just innocent endeavors': Walla Walla County health officials retract claims of coronavirus parties

 "I formally call back my interview today.
 After receiving further information, we have discovered that there were not intentional covid parties.
 Just innocent endeavors.
 Please recall my interview."

-An official told KREM's Tim Pham that the county would be releasing a full statement tomorrow.
+An official told KREM's Tim Pham that the county would be releasing a full statement on Thursday.